 Costs for dry goods inventory can be set in a 'Receive' action of a dry goods batch.
 As dry goods are used and depleted from inventory, InnoVint directly applies the associated cost per unit of the batch to the appropriate lot(s).
 In the case of additives, the cost is proportionally distributed downstream to any and all lots that receive volume from the original lot.
 Packaging (direct) costs are applied to the finished goods costs at the time of bottling.
 To learn more about the cost distribution of dry goods, go to this article about the system rules for cost distribution in InnoVint.

-(Alternative method: Additive costs can also be applied to a juice or wine lot indirectly as an overhead cost item, rather than entering costs on the additive batch level.
+(Alternative method: Dry Goods costs can also be applied to a juice or wine lot indirectly as an overhead cost item, rather than setting the cost per unit of the dry goods batch.
 To detail this option, click here.)

 This article covers: